hyoshioka0128/azure-docs/articles/data-factory/quickstart-create-data-factory-portal.md

    ![Data Factory selection in the "New" pane](./media/doc-common-process/new-azure-data-factory-menu.png)
 1. On the **New data factory** page, enter **ADFTutorialDataFactory** for **Name**.

-   The name of the Azure data factory must be *globally unique*.
+   The name of the Azure Data Factory must be *globally unique*.
 If you see the following error, change the name of the data factory (for example, **&lt;yourname&gt;ADFTutorialDataFactory**) and try creating again.
 For naming rules for Data Factory artifacts, see the [Data Factory - naming rules](naming-rules.md) article.

    ![Error when a name is not available](./media/doc-common-process/name-not-available-error.png)
 1. For **Subscription**, select your Azure subscription in which you want to create the data factory.